Rescuing stranded dolphinsAnimals, 6 February 2020

 Europe's biggest eagleBirds, 15 April 2019

 The white-tailed eagle (Haliaeetus albicilla) has many names.
-In Norway and Denmark it's the havørn, in Sweden it's the havsörn, in Germany the Seeadler, in Russia the орлан-белохвост, in China the 白尾海雕 and in Japan the オジロワシ.
+In Norway and Denmark it's the havørn, in Sweden it's the havsörn, in France the pygargue à queue blanche, in Germany the Seeadler, in Russia the орлан-белохвост, in China the 白尾海雕 and in Japan the オジロワシ.

 I like the Gaelic name, "iolar sùil na grèine" or "eagle of the eye of the sun".